justinh-rahb/webui-doom/README.md

 2. (Optional) Download the [model configuration](model-DOOM_latest.json) and import it in **Workspace > Models**

 3. (Optional) To use your own WAD file:
-   - Host your WAD file anywhere accessible via URL
+   - Host your .WAD file anywhere accessible via URL
    - Update the WAD URL in the function's Valves configuration

 4. Launch the game by typing `/play doom` into the chat